networkfoo/networkfoo.github.io/_posts/2016-12-14-juniper-day-one-lab-l3vpn.markdown

  4  172.17.0.1 (172.17.0.1)  1.195 ms  0.792 ms  0.825 ms
 </pre>

-Then we can correct this by issuing `icmp-tunneling` on all our MPLS routers through the network:
+We can correct this by issuing `icmp-tunneling` on all our MPLS routers through the network:

 <pre>
 networkfoo@dalwhinnie# set protocols mpls icmp-tunneling